pettycache/passcport/README.md

-# Network Assistant Tool
+# PassCPort

-A utility for network configuration and troubleshooting on Linux and macOS systems.
-This tool helps in analyzing network environments, identifying active hosts, and configuring network interfaces with specific IP and MAC addresses.
+A utility for network configuration and troubleshooting on Linux, macOS, and Windows systems.
+This tool helps in analyzing network environments, identifying active hosts, and configuring network interfaces with specific IP and MAC addresses, primarily for bypassing captive portals or similar network challenges.

 ## Features

 -   **Network Scanning:** Discover active hosts within a specified network range.
 -   **Network Configuration:** Configure network interfaces with custom IP and MAC addresses.
--   **OS Compatibility:** Supports both Linux and macOS.
+-   **OS Compatibility:** Supports Linux, macOS (via `net_assist.sh`), and Windows (via `net_assist.ps1`).
 -   **Logging:** Detailed logging for troubleshooting and debugging.

 ## Prerequisites

+### For Linux and macOS (`net_assist.sh`)

 This script requires the following tools to be installed on your system: